jjmmpp/J124-Final-Project/README.md

   * Then I froze the top and side panes.
   * I wrapped the text and expanded the row depth so I could read each column header easily.
 * I added a “Percent change from Starting to Mid-Career Salary” column and calculation to the School Type and Region sheets, which did not have that already.
-  * I put in the formula
-   * New number – original number/original number* or *=(D2-C2)/C2* for the first line.
+  * I put in the formula: New number – original number/original number* or *=(D2-C2)/C2* for the first line.
   * Then double-clicked left corner to autofill to bottom.
   * I formatted the column to show numbers as percentages.

-Next, to make pivot tables easier to deal with
+* Next, to make pivot tables easier to deal with
   * I did a copy and paste special as values onto the “Percent change from Starting to Mid-Career Salary”  column to have the actual number in the cell instead of the formula.

 ## Earnings by Majors
 I started here, assuming this would be the most useful data to consider.